Reference Management Tools

 Zotero is freely available and user-friendly.

-A desktop version of Zotero is available to access via all NPCS machines on campus (see the CIS support pages for Zotero).
+- A desktop version of Zotero is available on campus to access via the Durham AppHub.

-Mendeley is a free reference management software platform, and an academic social network, provided by academic publisher Elsevier.
+Mendeley is a free reference management software platform, and more, provided by academic publisher Elsevier.

 Other Reference Management Software